-After testing, Alamya Health will store the individual's biological sample, if available, and genomic data for the option of reanalysis and reinterpretation of the data in the future.
+After testing, Alamya Health will store the biological sample(s), if available, and genomic data for the option of reanalysis and reinterpretation in the future.
 Upon request by a health provider, Alamya Health will determine whether reanalysis or retesting would be preferred.